MidMetMon/midnight-metal-monastery/README.md

 A Christian Rock and Metal podcast.
-We are the Warrior Monks of Christian Rock Radio—slamming the jams that worship the Lamb, servants of the Almighty God.
+Midnight Metal Monastery is where faith meets fury.
+A sanctuary for those seeking spiritual depth and heavy riffs.
+Lifting high the name of Jesus Christ through powerful music &amp; Scripture.
+We are the Warrior Monks of Christian Rock—slamming the jams that worship the Lamb and serving the Almighty God.
+Slay the Beast and live!